 Exploring the Yukon and Dawson City

-The Yukon Territory has much to offer outdoor enthusiasts as well as those looking for a bit of frontier flavor: it claims the second tallest peak in North America, Mount Logan in Kluane National Park; 80 percent of the Yukon is covered in forest; thousands of animals call it home, including bears, moose and wolves; and it’s sparsely populated.
-If “getting away from it all” is your goal, then you’ve found it on a Yukon Land+Sea Journey.
+The Yukon Territory has much to offer outdoor enthusiasts as well as those looking for a bit of frontier flavor.
+Here are some interesting facts about Yukon Territory: it claims the second tallest peak in North America, Mount Logan in Kluane National Park; 80 percent of the Yukon is covered in forest; thousands of animals call it home, including bears, moose and wolves; and it's sparsely populated.
+If "getting away from it all" is your goal, then you've found it on a Yukon Land+Sea Journey.

 The Yukon Territory lies within the borders of Canada, with approximately 75 percent of the territory's population living in its capital, Whitehorse (approximately 26,000 residents).
 Since it's above the Arctic Circle, the Yukon is known as "the land of the midnight sun" — during the summer, the area experiences almost three full months of continuous sunlight.